alegr3/CVEscanner/README.md

 ## Nmap script used to discover potentially vulnerabilities of discovered services in detected open ports.

 This tools uses the NSE Engine from Nmap to execute itself.
-In a Linux distribution, the NSE scripts are located in the following directory:
+In a Linux distribution, the NSE scripts are located in one of the following directories:

          /usr/local/share/nmap/scripts/      or      /usr/share/nmap/scripts

-Meanwhile in Windows systems this folders usually corresponds to:
+Meanwhile, in Windows systems, this folders usually corresponds to:

          c:\Program Files\Nmap\Scripts       or       <HOME>\AppData\Roaming\nmap